astramieri/aws-cloud-practitioner/docs/networking/site_to_site_vpn.md

-# Site to Site VPN Basics
+# Site to Site VPN

 Two options to connect AWS to your data center:
 - **Site to Site VPN**